-As with the other companies in the Group, GeniusU Ltd has the ability to raise capital directly to help fund the development of its platform.
+As with the other companies in the Group, GeniusU Ltd can raise capital directly to help fund the development of the platform.
 In the fiscal year ended December 31, 2021, GeniusU Ltd raised a total of \$3.3 million through an issue of ordinary shares.
 These were raised directly from our investor community at a final share price that valued GeniusU Ltd at \$202 million.